 J.D., LL.M., FDRP.
 Med (Certified Specialist in Family Mediation), Acc.
 FM., Cert.
 F. Med., CP Med.
 (Certified Child Protection Mediator for Ontario)(416) 593-0210[email protected]

-A former freelance journalist, she practised civil and family law for 14 years before deciding to focus on dispute resolution theory and skills.
-She established Riverdale Mediation Ltd. in 2000, where she and colleagues provide affordable family mediation, arbitration and parenting coordination services, working with lawyers and their clients and with unrepresented parties.
+Ms. Linton practised civil and family law for over a decade, focusing her practice on dispute resolution.
+She established Riverdale Mediation Ltd. in 2000, where she and colleagues provide affordable family mediation, arbitration and parenting coordination services, working with lawyers and with unrepresented parties.

 Riverdale also offers widely acclaimed training including family mediation, arbitration and parenting coordination certificate programs, and custom-designed training for government departments, agencies, professional and faith-based ADR organizations, and law schools.
-Recent projects include the design and delivery of 8 weeks of mediation workshops and mentoring for community and civic leaders throughout the Caribbean, family arbitration and screening for power imbalances and domestic violence for parenting coordination professionals in Prince Edward Island, and workshops for FDR professionals in Cape Town, South Africa.
+Recent projects include the design and delivery of 8 weeks of mediation workshops and mentoring for community and civic leaders throughout the Caribbean, family arbitration and screening for power imbalances and domestic violence for parenting coordination professionals in Prince Edward Island, family violence training for lawyers, collaborative professionals, mediators and arbitrators in Halifax, Winnipeg and Toronto, and workshops for FDR professionals in Cape Town, South Africa.

 Through Riverdale and with colleagues she has established a comprehensive family mediation internship program where she has the privilege of mentoring new professionals as they enter the field.